EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 - at some point, others just don't want to be around us

-WHAT DO I NOTICE WHEN I SPEND TOO MUCH TIME
+WHAT DO I NOTICE WHEN I SPEND A LOT OF TIME

 THINKING ABOUT SOMEONE I LIKE?